 Petrifying prank: Have a story at the ready about something you read in the paper years ago that linked this place to unexplained disappearances.

 Exploring the depths of a damp and dingy cave can be a little unnerving, even in the middle of the day.
 So planning your hike to a cave up in the hills, on the edge of the city, or out at the beach, will be the perfect setting for some nighttime spookiness.
-Ancient caves ooze of pagan rituals of vile and vicious sacrifice and make for a very easy setting to get the mind whirling out of control.
+Ancient caves conjure images of pagan rituals and vile and vicious sacrifices, and make for a very easy setting to get the mind whirling out of control.
 Light a fire in the cave mouth and watch the shadows dance around the cave as you share your most chilling and sinister ghost stories.

 Petrifying prank: Before the hike, visit the cave to arrange what will look like remnants of an evil occurrence.
 Draw some satanic symbols in the dirt or arrange sticks and stones on the floor in a mysterious way.

 On a moonlit night the silhouette of ancient and crumbling walls standing stark against the night sky will immediately get the heart racing.
 If it’s not images of Dracula’s frenzied feeding on human flesh that gets the blood pumping, then the reality of brutal torture chambers from times gone by ought to do it.
 If the ruins are un-gated, then a be sure to explore the walls and dark corners as closely and thoroughly as you can.
 Who knows what you might discover?
 As you leave the ruined site, whatever you do, don’t turn around to take a second look at the ruins…

 Petrifying prank: Amongst the maze of walls and piles of stone, it’s easy to slip away from your group without them noticing.
 Once alone (and if brave enough), position yourself behind a wall ready to pounce on your friends when they’re least expecting it.